 When do I create my SSAR?

-The SSAR website becomes available at the same time the application for admission becomes activated, which is usually in August, prior to the start of your senior year.
+The SSAR website becomes available at the same time the application for admission opens, which is usually in August.
 You may begin working on your SSAR at the same time you work on your application.
-Although you may submit your SSAR before submitting your application for admission, you will not be able to link your SSAR to your application until your application has been submitted.
+Although it is possible to submit your SSAR before submitting your application for admission, you will not be able to link your SSAR to your application until your application has been submitted.
 Just remember, your application for admission is incomplete and will not be reviewed until your SSAR and test scores have been received.
 Applicants who apply by the November 1 deadline but miss the December 1 SSAR deadline will be considered on a space-available basis and will not receive a decision until the March notification date.

 Do home-educated students complete a SSAR?